schil227/FantasticAdventuresOfDizzyFair/README.md

 This section explains why the patch was created, including some (non-technical) design analysis.

 ### **Background** <a id="background"></a>
 It's amazing just how great FAoD is.
-The game-play a blend of adventure, platforming, and puzzle, which is really quite impressive.
+The game-play is a blend of adventure, platforming, and puzzle solving.
 The art-style is crisp and pushes the limits of what the NES was capable of.
 I'll admit, while play-testing this patch, I caught myself staring at the brick walls of the town sewers; its so fascinating how they achieved the simple illusion of the wall curving as it goes up.

 <p align="center">
   <img src="images/FAoDizzy_Fair-Sewer.bmp" alt="Sewers"/><br/>
   <i>Just look at that brickwork!</i>
 </p>

-And, the music is some of the best in the entire NES library.
+The music is some of the best in the entire NES library.
 I occasionally put it on in the background while I'm working - some great bopping tunes.
 It's a shame that (to put it harshly) they ruined the game with a few terrible choices.

 As mentioned, the vanilla version of game is nearly unbeatable.
 Dizzy takes an absurd amount of damage from everything, and the randomness in enemy movement makes getting hit nearly unavoidable.
-Grinding the entire game to a halt while Dizzy waits for a spider to get out of his way, only to have it immediately come back down half-way through its ascent, is the epitome of tedium.
-Not to mention all the 1-hit death-traps, which can be as innocuous as a pale string to a speeding mine-cart collision.
+A match made in heaven.The game is constantly ground to a halt whenever a spider is encountered, as the player must very patiently wait for the spider to get out of the f****** way.
+Not to mention all the 1-hit death-traps, which can be as innocuous as a nearly-invisible snare trap, to a speeding head-on mine-cart collision.

 <p align="center">
   <img src="https://cdn.firstwefeast.com/assets/2014/03/7lk1z.gif" alt="Egg getting destroyed"/><br/>
   Granted, they captured the essence of what it's like to be an egg.
 </p>

- It's laughable to think of just how much the game is stacked against you.
+ It's laughable to think of just how much the game is stacked against the player.
 Among imprecise platforming, trial-and-error obstacles, and enemy movement that requires saint-like patience, know that this is all it takes:

 <p align="center">
   <img src="images/spider_normal.gif" style="width:342px" alt="Egg getting destroyed"/><br/>